divio/divio-cloud-docs/how-to/debug-failed-deployment.rst

 processing option such as :ref:`celery` to allow them to go on in the background while the project starts up.

+..  rst-class:: restart-link

+:ref:`Restart the checklist <debug-checklist>`

 .. _debug-cp-deployment-failed-deployment-log-no-error-runtime-log-error:
-..  rst-class:: probable-fault
+..  rst-class:: probable-fault step

 Probable fault: programming error in runtime code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If:

-* the site failed to start up, but
-* the deployment was not marked as failed, and
-* there are fatal errors in the runtime logs

-then probably the issue is a programming error in the site that takes down the application even
+Probably the issue is a programming error in the site that takes down the application even
 before it is able to display an error in the browser.

 Build the site locally to examine the application.

+..  rst-class:: restart-link

+:ref:`Restart the checklist <debug-checklist>`

 .. _debug-cp-deployment-failed-deployment-log-error:
+..  rst-class:: step

 The deployment log contains an error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~